DriesVerachtert/Brion/doc/feature/spikeReport.md

         boost::future< Spikes > readUntil( float max );

         /**
-         * Forward to a given absolute timestamp.
+         * Seek to a given absolute timestamp.
          *
+         * If toTimestamp >= getCurrentTime() and the report was opening
-         * In read mode this means skipping data forward until the timestamp
+         * for reading this data will be skipped forward until the timestamp
          * is made current.
 In write mode for streams, consumers are notified
          * about the progress.
          *
+         * The case toTimestamp < getCurrentTime() is only supported by file
+         * based reports.
+         *
          * Preconditions:
-         * - toTimestamp >= getCurrentTime()
+         * - There is no standing read or readUntil operation.
          *
          * Postconditions:
          * Let:
          *  - r be the SpikeReport
-         *  - f be the returned future by r.forward(toTimestamp)
+         *  - f be the returned future by r.seek(toTimestamp)
          * Then:
          *  - After f.wait() returns r.getCurrentTime() == toTimestamp.
-         *  - The postconditions of read operations imply that this function
+         *  - The postconditions of read operations imply that in forward skips
-         *    throws away the data previous to toTimestamp (or avoids reading
+         *    this function throws away the data previous to toTimestamp (or
-         *    it at all if possible).
+         *    avoids reading it at all if possible).
          *
-         * @throw std::runtime_error if a precondition does not hold.
+         * @throw std::runtime_error if a precondition does not hold or the
+         *        operation is not supported by the implementation.
          */
         boost::future< void > forward( float toTimestamp );